For example, when we need to stabilize the spine for daily activities (as well as yoga asanas

-In addition, the smaller, lower portion of the gluts (butt muscles) is used ‘over-time’ in order to stabilize the weak pelvis - which leads to the atrophy of the larger butt muscles — which leads to “saggy bottom” or “heart-bottom syndrome” — which ladies think is not very cool at all.
+In addition, the smaller, lower portion of the gluts (butt muscles) is used 'over-time' in order to stabilize the weak pelvis—which leads to the atrophy of the larger butt muscles—which leads to "saggy bottom" or "heart-bottom syndrome"—which women think is not very cool at all.

-- Attention directed to using the abdominal lift during the Hot Yoga practice (belly button in, or as I call it mild uddhiyana bandha).
+- Attention directed to using the abdominal lift during the Hot Yoga practice (belly button in, or as I call it a mild uddhiyanabandha.)

 - In addition, I would recommend a couple of abdominal-stability exercises to be performed at home, 5 minutes daily.